metalbear-co/metalbear.co/content/en/blog/scaling-out-development-environment/index.md

 Well, maybe I can use docker-compose to keep things clean and tidy, re-producible for the other team members, but what about the compute resources usage?
 I don’t know about the M2/M3 users out there, but my Linux laptop either halts or burns my lap.

-Soo, how ‘bout I offload some of the compute intensive stuffs to remote machine, or maybe cloud?
-Although, that introduces some other factors like cloud cost, internet connectivity…, what if you have an old machine laying around in your house?
+So, how ‘bout I offload some of the compute intensive stuff to a remote machine, or maybe the cloud?
+Although, that introduces some other factors like cloud cost, internet connectivity… what if you have an old machine laying around in your house?
 That’s exactly what I did at some point.

 But there’re still questions and issues…